-Companies often reward their employees with their stock, either in the form of employee stock option plans (ESOP) or Restricted Stock Units(RSU) or employee stock purchase plans (ESPP).
-This article explains in detail about ESPP.
+Companies often reward their employees with their stock, either in the form of employee stock option plans (ESOP) or Restricted Stock Units(RSU), or employee stock purchase plans (ESPP).
+Under the Employee stock purchase plan or ESPP, the employee has the choice of purchasing stocks of his company listed on the Stock exchange from his salary usually at a discounted price This article explains in detail ESPP.
 What is ESPP?
-Terms associated with ESPP, Tax Implications of ESPP, hot to calculate Long term capital gain/short term capital gain?
+Terms associated with ESPP, Tax Implications of ESPP, hot to calculate Long term capital gain/short-term capital gain?

 What is ESPP?